pulumi/docs/content/blog/architect-aws-application-infra-with-pulumi-stack-references/index.md

     $ pulumi config set aws:region us-east-2
     ```

 This gives us the shell of our project we need to create our resources.
-In thinking of how we build our networking resources, we will create 2 copies of each resource due to separate VPCs for application and database.
-Of course, we can use a loop to do this, but the more elegant way would be to create a class that we could pass parameters into to make life easy.
-We want the basic shape of the API to look as follows:
+In thinking of how we build our networking resources,
+we will create 2 copies of each resource due to separate VPCs for application and database.
+Of course, we can use a loop to do
+this, but the more elegant way would be to create a class that we could pass parameters into to make life easy.
+We want the
+the API to look as follows:

     ```typescript
     const availabilityZones = aws.getAvailabilityZones({